• Skip to primary navigation

 Pomegranate martini in a martini glass garnished with orange peel.

-When I first arrived in New York City to live out my dreams in the world of fashion the drink Cosmopolitans were all the rage and my friends and I couldn’t get enough of them.
+When I first arrived in New York City to live out my dreams in the world of fashion the Cosmopolitan Cocktail was all the rage and my friends and I couldn’t get enough of them.
 Though I eventually did have my fill I’ve recently started to miss it.

 I love offering a signature cocktail at parties.
 On Halloween, I will always serve this delicious and fun Black Widow Cocktail and this Pumpkin Punch.
 For Thanksgiving, lately, it’s been this Caramel Apple Sangria, and during Easter, this Bunny Mary Easter Cocktail makes for a great brunch.

 For Christmas, since there are always festive events and parties I like to have multiple options.
-Plus I like to change up those options from year to year, which is why I’m loving all things pomegranate right now.
+Plus I like to change up those options from year to year, which is why I love all things pomegranate right now.

 Why You’ll Love this Recipe